 Tara graduated from George Washington University with a Master's in International Science and Technology Policy with a focus on Space Policy.
 In 2015, she graduated from Embry-Riddle Aeronautical University with a Bachelor of Science in Commercial Space Operations.
 Previously, Tara has interned at NewSpace Global, the FAA Office of Commercial Space, and the Commercial Spaceflight Federation.
 Tara first became involved with SGAC, when she attended the Space Generation Congress in Jerusalem, Israel.
 Ever since then, Tara has been an active member of SGAC and served on the organizing teams for Fusion Forum (2016, 2018), and the Space Generation Congress (2016).
 Tara was recognized as a Future Space Leader Grant Winner in 2016.

-My name is Marie, and I'm a cybernetics and robotics M.Sc. student at NTNU in Trondheim, Norway.
-I'm currently writing my final project on automatic characterization and image corrections of a hyperspectral imager, as a part of the NTNU SmallSat team.
-The HSI will be the payload on a small satellite called HYPSO (Hyperspectral Survaillance of the Ocean), that will investigate algae blooms along the Norwegian coastline.
+My name is Marie, and I'm currently doing my PhD at NTNU in Trondheim, Norway.
+My focus is on calibration and characterization of hyperspectral imagers to be used in drones and small satellites.
+At NTNU I'm specifically working on our imager that will be the payload on a cubesat called HYPSO (Hyperspectral Survaillance of the Ocean), that will investigate algae blooms and other oceanographic phenomena along the Norwegian coastline.

-In the spring of 2018 I spent a semester at UNIS in Longyearbyen, Svalbard, where I took courses in ionospheric physics and radar diagnostics of space plasma.
+I finished my M.Sc. in Cybernetics and Robotics at NTNU in June 2019.
+In the spring of 2018 I spent a semester at UNIS in Longyearbyen, Svalbard, where I studied ionospheric physics and radar diagnostics of space plasma.
 The courses included fieldwork at the Kjell Henriksen Observatory (KHO) and the EISCAT Svalbard Radar (ESR).
 The following summer I had an internship at Andøya Space Center, working on a cloud detection system for the ALOMAR observatory.